 Q: How is One Community assuring its own financial viability during the initial build?

-Initial funding of One Community is for the earthbag village (Pod 1), straw bale village (Pod 2), initial energy infrastructure, the SEGO Center Village Hub, and our food infrastructure.
+Initial funding of One Community is for the earthbag village (Pod 1), straw bale village (Pod 2), initial energy infrastructure, the Duplicable City Center Village Hub, and our food infrastructure.
 Money for the construction of the straw bale village could be reallocated if needed elsewhere and we would still be able to accomplish our goals in all other areas.
 If this were necessary, we would still be able to build all 7 village models but our timelines would need to be adjusted to account for the time needed to replace the reallocated funds through our revenue streams and then build the straw bale village that would solidify our permanent financial viability.
-The revenue stream of selling timeshares from Pod 1 is also an option for significant short-term revenue if we were willing to sacrifice revenue in the longterm.
+The revenue stream of selling timeshares from Pod 1 is also an option for significant short-term revenue if we were willing to sacrifice revenue in the long term.

 Q: What about car insurance?

-Cars agreed upon by consensus to be used as part of the One Community resource based economy will be maintained, insured, and provided for use by One Community to all One Community members.
+Cars agreed upon by consensus to be used as part of the One Community resource based economy will be maintained, insured, and provided for use to all One Community members.
 If a person would like to maintain a car for their own use, then that is the responsibility of the individual.
 If a person chooses to sell a car (or any personal property) then proceeds from such sale are of course entirely the individual’s.

 Q: What if I really want to be a part of world change but I can’t meet these financial requirements?